Case Study: Oorlog Dichtbij

 Partners.

-Work with me.
+Work with us.

 Do you want to tell delicate stories with impact, without falling into spectacle?
-I help museums, cultural institutions, and heritage projects use immersive sound to connect people with history on a deeply emotional level.
+We help museums, cultural institutions, and heritage projects use immersive sound to connect people with history on a deeply emotional level.